tedgonzalez/MaxElementInCollectionPerformance/README.md

-# What’s the fastest way to find the max int in an array?
+# What’s the best way to find the max int in an array?
 *TLDR* array.max() wins

 ## Solution 1